Public Comments for 02/09/2026 Education - Higher Education

 HB478 This testimony is in favor of the enactment of a Fine Arts Seal of Excellence on high school diplomas.
 In considering the Fine Arts Seal of Excellence on a diploma, a lot is to be considered.
 Guidelines and criteria should reflect the dedication students have given to the Fine Arts Program of their school district to receive such an honor.
 This honor would be not only an encouragement to the dedication and participation of the programs that really compliment the educational experience students receive academically, This recognition would not only serve to encourage the students participating and dedicating themselves, but also be a lighthouse to beacon prospective students to participate in such programs.
 We have long known the value of such programs to improve academic improvement, aid in responsibility through punctuality and taking ownership of being a part of team effort.
 These skills are valuable and carry young people into adulthood and through the rest of their lives.
 To recognize their significant dedication to such programs for most of their formidable high school years will I believe shape stronger intellect and success in our future graduates.
 Please deeply consider the positive impact this will have on future graduates when approving this measure.
 Respectfully, Mrs. O’Neill

-HB430 - New College Institute; board of directors; membership and composition.
+HB430 - New College Institute; membership and composition of board of directors.

 HB502 - Baccalaureate public institutions of higher education; fixed in-state tuition rates.